cssu/first-year-guide/docs/index.md

 ##### Whats a Focus?

 Focuses are available for students in the specialist (for designation).
-Major students use these as a guide for seeing what area's exist and relevant courses that relate to certain areas.
-They are not mandatory and can be added at any time as long as your in the specialist and have taken the required courses.
+Major students use these as a guide for seeing what areas exist and relevant courses that relate to certain areas.
+They are not mandatory and can be added at any time as long as you're in the specialist and have taken the required courses.

-##### Breath Courses
+##### Breadth Courses

-To get your degree at UofT on top of completing 20 Credits, a Specialist or 2 Majors, or 1 Major + 2 Minors, you must complete Breath Requirements:
+To get your degree at UofT on top of completing 20 Credits, a Specialist or 2 Majors, or 1 Major + 2 Minors, you must complete Breadth Requirements:

 The Breadth Requirement can be completed in one of two ways: (a) at least 1.0 credit in each of 4 of the 5 categories below, or (b) at least 1.0 credit in each of any 3 of the 5 categories, and at least 0.5 credit in each of the other 2 categories.
 1. Creative and Cultural Representations